-We accept applications for the Child Neurology / Pediatrics Combined Residency Program at Cincinnati Children’s from graduates of US medical schools and World Health Organization (WHO)-recognized foreign medical schools.
+We accept applications for the Child Neurology Residency from graduates of US medical schools and World Health Organization (WHO)-recognized foreign medical schools.
 We are especially interested in applicants with academic interests in laboratory or clinical neurosciences.

 - We abide by all National Resident Matching Programs (NRMP) rules for residency program.

 - All applications must be submitted via Electronic Residency Application Service (ERAS).

-- Cincinnati Children’s Department of Pediatrics and Division of Child Neurology offers a 5-year categorical residency training program.
+- Cincinnati Children’s Department of Pediatrics and Division of Child Neurology offers a five-year categorical residency.
 We collaborate in reviewing applications, scheduling interviews, and ranking candidates.
-Our Child Neurology / Pediatrics curriculum follows the American Board of Psychiatry and Neurology (ABPN) and American Board of Pediatrics (ABP) guidelines.
-Training is two years of pediatrics followed by three years of child neurology residency training.
+Our curriculum follows the American Board of Psychiatry and Neurology (ABPN) and American Board of Pediatrics (ABP) guidelines.
+Training is two years of pediatrics training followed by three years of child neurology training.

-- The Child Neurology program is the only program that applicants need to apply to in ERAS.
-It is not necessary to apply separately to Pediatrics in ERAS.
+- The Child Neurology Residency is the only program applicants need to apply to in ERAS.
+It is not necessary to apply separately to the Pediatrics Residency in ERAS.
 Our Child Neurology NRMP program code is 1808185C0.